Suppan/Humdrum-Analysis-of-370-Bach-Chorales/README.md

 ============================================================================

-The state of the project is still **in progress** and needs additional examination and checks...
+The state of the project is still **in progress** and needs additional checks...

 ============================================================================